-Natural gas supply commitments include natural gas contracts related to CenterPoint Energy's Natural Gas Distribution and Energy Services business segments, which have various quantity requirements and durations, that are not classified as non-trading derivative assets and liabilities in CenterPoint Energy's Condensed Consolidated Balance Sheets as of September 30, 2017 and December 31, 2016 as these contracts meet an exception as "normal purchases contracts" or do not meet the definition of a derivative.
-Natural gas supply commitments also include natural gas transportation contracts that do not meet the definition.
+Natural gas supply commitments include natural gas contracts related to CERC's Natural Gas Distribution and Energy Services business segments, which have various quantity requirements and durations, that are not classified as non-trading derivative assets and liabilities in CERC's Condensed Consolidated Balance Sheets as of September 30, 2017 and December 31, 2016 as these contracts meet an exception as "normal purchases contracts" or do not meet the definition of a derivative.
+Natural gas supply commitments also include natural gas transportation contracts that do not meet the definition of a derivative.
 As of September 30, 2017, minimum payment obligations for natural gas supply commitments are approximately:

-(111) minonsy
+(in mill lions)

 Remaining three months of 2017 \$ 169

 2018 507

 2019 348

 2020 166

 2021 76

 2022 and beyond 113